Tennessee Pass

 Approaches

 From North.
 The largest part of the elevation gain to Tennessee Pass is really part of Battle Hill Summit.
 The most persistent climbing workout is on that stretch.
 After crossing the turnoff to Redcliff, the ride takes on a forested valley character, propelling the rider to 10400 feet through a variety of rolling hills, and gentle forested inclines.
 This is one of the most gentle ways to get to that altitude in the state.
 Maybe for that reason, the pass is often cycled in this direction.
-The top of the pass in in open forest, with surrounding mountains gently sloping far above.

 From South.
 Looking at the profile, you might ask what approach ?
 The top of the pass is only 200 feet higher than the starting point, Leadville.
 Still, this part of the road has the best distant views onto the northern Sawatch Range.